 Every secure request to an Azure Storage account must be authorized.
 By default, requests can be authorized with either Azure Active Directory (Azure AD) credentials, or by using the account access key for Shared Key authorization.
 Of these two types of authorization, Azure AD provides superior security and ease of use over Shared Key, and is recommended by Microsoft.
 To require clients to use Azure AD to authorize requests, you can disallow requests to the storage account that are authorized with Shared Key.

 When you disallow Shared Key authorization for a storage account, Azure Storage rejects all subsequent requests to that account that are authorized with the account access keys.
 Only secured requests that are authorized with Azure AD will succeed.
-For more information about using Azure AD, see Authorize access to blobs and queues using Azure Active Directory.
+For more information about using Azure AD, see Authorize access to data in Azure Storage.